zdharma-continuum/zinit/README.md

 Two prompts, each active in different directories.
-This can be used to have plugin-sets, e.g. by defining variable `$PLUGINS` with values like `cpp`,`web`,`admin` and setting `load`/`unload` conditions which plugins you want to be active.
+This can be used to have plugin-sets, e.g. by defining variable `$PLUGINS` with values like `cpp`,`web`,`admin` and setting `load`/`unload` conditions which plugins you want to be active on `cpp`, which on `web`, etc.

+Difference with `wait` is that `load`/`unload` are constantly active, not only till first activation.

 # Ice Modifiers